Federal Employee EEO Mediation Process Attorneys

 Some advantages of mediation include:

-- Possibility of resolving your EEO complaint at the lowest level without or with less litigation
+- Possibility of resolving your EEO complaint at the lowest level while minimizing litigation

 - Potential of obtaining relief you may not be awarded if you prevailed at the EEOC, e.g., an agency may offer a reassignment to resolve a non-selection complaint, which is not relief an Administrative Judge is authorized to offer

 - Most EEO complaints settle, so it never hurts to begin settlement discussions sooner rather than later

-You may be wondering how to “win” at an EEO mediation, but the better question is what to ask for in mediation to get the results you hope for and to resolve your EEO complaint.
-The average EEO mediation settlement varies drastically based upon the case, your relief request, and your counsel, so preparation is key.
-However, the process generally follows the same structure in most cases.
+You may be wondering how to “win” at EEOC mediation, but the better question is what to ask for to get the results you hope for.
+The average EEOC mediation settlement varies drastically based upon the case, your relief request, and your counsel, so preparation is key.
+However, the process generally follows the same structure.

 A mediation session typically begins with the complainant explaining what happened and what discrimination occurred that caused them to file an EEO complaint against the agency.
 The agency will then respond, and in some cases the parties, the complainant and the agency, then discuss the issues together.
-Under the EEOC’s new Management Directive 110, the Agency should have a settlement authority present at the mediation who is not a Responsible Management Official (RMO) in the complaint.
+Under the EEOC’s new Management Directive 110, the Agency should have a settlement authority present who is not a Responsible Management Official (RMO) in the complaint.
 In other words, the Agency should have a settlement authority who is above the RMO in the chain of command authorized to make settlement offers on behalf of the Agency.
-This can make settlement more likely to occur, as the official deciding on the settlement is less personally involved than an RMO might be, and might understand the bigger picture better.
+This can make settlement more likely to occur, as the official deciding on the settlement is less personally involved than an RMO might be, and might better understand the bigger picture.